lee-lindley/plsql_utilities/perlish_util/README.md

 - join
 - sort
 - get
+- count
 - combine

-All member methods except *get* have static alternatives using *arr_varchar2_udt* parameters and return types, so you are not forced to use the Object Oriented syntax.
+All member methods except *get* and *count* have static alternatives using *arr_varchar2_udt* parameters and return types, so you are not forced to use the Object Oriented syntax.

 It also has a static method named *transform_perl_regexp* that has nothing to do with arrays/lists, but is Perlish.